 - Feeding or harassing alligators is dangerous and illegal

-- Use caution when fishing or crabbing.
-Do not throw used bait or fish parts into the water
+- When fishing or crabbing do not throw used bait or fish parts into the water

 Immediately call Sea Pines Security at 843.671.7170 to report any aggressive alligator behavior or concerns.